From First to Worst: Ranking the 10 Major Airlines for On-Time Performance in 2016

 3. WestJet: 82.73% on-time arrival

-Though it's the third smallest of the 10 major airlines ranked by flights in 2016, Canada's WestJet (NASDAQOTH: WJAFF) dazzled with an on-time performance that neared 83%.
+Though it's the third smallest of the 10 major airlines ranked by flights in 2016, Canada's WestJet (WJAFF) dazzled with an on-time performance that neared 83%.
 What's more, based on FlightStats' data, WestJet had the lowest average arrival delay among the 10 major North American airlines -- 46.4 minutes.

 There's also reason to believe that WestJet could improve its on-time performance in the years to come.
 Though it's primarily focused on domestic Canadian flights, WestJet has faced challenges incorporating new planes on new routes.
 These "teething pains," as CEO Gregg Saretsky referred to them last summer, are similar to what it experienced when it launched its WestJet Encore brand.
 Given time, WestJet's international on-time reliability could thrive.